 Where possible it is best to protect the monitor view to avoid patient’s information being seen.

-Not save any work that contains person identifiable information to a shared drive where it would be accessible to unauthorised users.
+Not save any work that contains personal data to a shared drive where it would be accessible to unauthorised users (i.e. staff member from another team).

 7.2.5.
 Patient Records